-❏ Attend Orientation, take UNV 100, and connect with New Student and Retention Programs to participate in first-year student programs
+❏ Attend Orientation, take UNV 100, and connect with the Center for Student Success to participate in first-year student programs

 ❏ Meet your advisor(s) and learn about the advising process.
 Talk to your advisor about any career goals you may have.
 If you are unsure about what to major in, consider Exploratory Studies, which will give you a look at many different major and help you find a major that is a good fit for you.